Fiber Optic Splitters: An Overview and Product Options

 How does a fiber optic splitter work?

 They separate light using common materials (like quartz substrate, stainless steel, fiber, etc.) to create multiple light streams.
-FBT splitters function through multiple stretched fibers that form a double cone to control the splitting ratio.
+FBT splitters function through stretched fibers that form a double cone to control the splitting ratio.
 PLC splitters function through a three-layer design comprised of a substrate, a waveguide, and a lid.
 (More on this distinction later.)

 What applications are fiber optic splitters used for?